solo-io/workshops/gloo/gloo/README.md

 /opt/google/chrome/chrome $(glooctl proxy url --port https)/productpage
 ```

-If you login as the **admin@example.com** user with the password **password**, Gloo should redirect you to the sample application echo.
+If you login as the **admin@example.com** user with the password **password**, Gloo should redirect you to the application.

 ![Lab](images/3.png)

 ### Rate Limiting
-It is frequent for an application to be attached using DOS attacks for example, in the example we are going to use rate limiting to protect our demo application:
+It is frequent for an application to suffer DDoS attacks.
+In this example, we are going to use rate limiting to protect our demo application.

-To enable rate limit on a Virtual Service we will first create a rate limit config CRD:
+To enable rate limit on a Virtual Service we will first create a RateLimitConfig CRD:

 ```bash
 kubectl apply -f - << EOF